Crisis Response

 In 2020, Congress took an important step in reimagining crisis response by passing bipartisan legislation, the National Suicide Hotline Designation Act of 2020, to designate 988 as the new nationwide, three-digit number for mental health and suicidal crises.

-We Can #ReimagineCrisis
+Together, We Can #ReimagineCrisis

 A well-designed crisis response system can be the difference between life and death for people experiencing a psychiatric emergency.
 There are three core elements of the National Guidelines for Crisis Care: